2026 Wisconsin Attorney General election

-The 2026 Wisconsin Attorney General election is scheduled to take place on November 3, 2026, to elect the Attorney General of Wisconsin.
-Incumbent Democratic Attorney General Josh Kaul is running for re-election.
-This will be one of four Democratic-held attorneys general up for election in 2026 in a state won by Donald Trump in the 2024 presidential election and the state with the closest presidential margin of victory at R+0.9.
+The 2026 Wisconsin Attorney General election is scheduled to take place on November 3, 2026, to elect the attorney general of Wisconsin.
+Democratic incumbent Josh Kaul is seeking a third term.
+He is being challenged by Republican district attorney and former nominee Eric Toney.

+This will be one of four Democratic-held attorneys general positions up for election in 2026 in a state that Donald Trump won in the 2024 presidential election.